bloom-lang/bud-sandbox/chat/p2p-ft-chat.md

     nodelist <= connect{|c| [c.client, c.nick]}

 Now all nodes have this rule.
-We make sure that all nodes know about every node the leader has heard about by promiscuously broadcasting the leader's nodelist:
+We make sure that all nodes know about every other node by promiscuously broadcasting the leader's nodelist:

     connect <~ (interval * nodelist * nodelist).combos do |h, n1, n2|
       [n1.key, n2.key, n2.val]